HeyMeco/ude-opencast-downloader/README.md

 ### Usage

-When you are on a UDE Moodle page with an embedded Opencast video, start the video, and click on the extension.
+1. When you are logged in your UDE Moodle click on the 'https://opencast.uni-due.de' Link with your video that you want to download.
+2. Start the video and click on the extension icon.

-The popup should show the available contents with their resolution.
+3. The popup should show the available contents with their resolution.
 Click on one of the download buttons to start downloading the MP4 file.

 ### How does it work?